Posted on July 17, 2018 in General

 Certain exceptions to the eggshell skull exist.
 For example, when the injured plaintiff injures himself or herself, the eggshell skull doctrine might not apply.
 Humpty Dumpty makes for an interesting analogy; Humpty Dumpty took it upon himself to climb up on the wall where he had a great fall.
 Even if the wall were negligently constructed, he knowingly put himself in harm’s way.
 As a result, he may be partially liable for the damages he incurs under the rule of contributory negligence.

-When a personal injury case leads to significant damages, an accident attorney may see if the eggshell skull doctrine applies.
+When a personal injury case leads to significant damages, an accident attorney may see if the eggshell skull doctrine applies in some cases a motorcycle accident attorney as well.
 If a judge deems that it should apply during trial, then a jury must consider this fact when awarding damages.
 Simply, a judge will instruct a jury to calculate damages as they stand, without considering what another person without an eggshell condition would have suffered – even if those damages would have been significantly lower.
 In general, the eggshell skull doctrine preserves an important form of recourse for those who suffer invisible medical conditions.